 As doctors are not paid for this work by the NHS, the charge goes towards the running costs of the Practice and in compensating the doctor for his or her professional services.
 These fees are agreed by the Partners and reviewed annually.
 The Reception and Secretarial staff have no authority to waive or vary any of these charges.

 Payment must be made in advance, or at the time of the service being provided.
 Letters or forms will not be handed out or sent until payment has been received.
 Failure to attend or late arrival for an appointment for private treatment may result in a 50% charge of the fee being made.
 Click here for our current fees..
 Our fees are displayed in the Reception area and on the main notice board in the waiting area.
-All fees are payable in full at the time of consultation either with cash or a cheque backed by a guarantee card; most debit and credit cards are accepted but you will incur a 2% admin fee for payment by credit card.
+All fees are payable in full at the time of consultation either with cash or a cheque backed by a guarantee card; most debit and credit cards are accepted.

 Private consultations are also available for patients not eligible for treatment under the NHS (for example those who are not ordinarily resident in the UK) which are charged for at the current rate.